 The difference between wants and needs

-How many times have you went in a store and had your kids have a meltdown that they really want something?
+How many times have you went to a store and had your kids have a meltdown that they really want something?
 Fortunately for me, that hasn’t happened yet.
 My 2-year old daughter is more than happy to play with all the toys in the store in their boxes and then puts them back after she’s done with them.
 Ha!
 I wish I had that same sort of self-discipline when I was a kid.
-And we taught her taught her that!
+And we taught her that!
 (Yay for us).

 It’s amazing how many adults still can’t tell the difference.
 So I think it’s important that our children don’t grow up with a sense of entitlement and are able to make important financial choices for themselves, and later their families, by balancing what they want, with what they really need.

 I overheard one of the neighbours the other day, as she was packing her child into the car, telling her child, “Mommy and daddy have to go to work now, so we have enough money to buy you all that nice stuff!”
 Please don’t tell your children that!
 People work, so they can earn money to buy all the things that you need and THEN some of the things you want.

 “Money doesn’t grow on trees”, my dad used to say (and just about every dad in his day).
 That phrase probably doesn’t mean too much to the average 2-year old, but I think they can be taught from an early age, that yes, you need money to buy things, but also that that money is earned by working.